hallow3316/spy-camara/README.md

 Since this is a personal project, I am not currently accepting contributions, but feel free to fork the repository to experiment with your own version!

 ## License
-This project is open source and available for personal use.
+This project is open-source and available under the **MIT License**